Enlargement news

 09/09/2022

-The Governing Council of the University Training Centre of the National Police, following a meeting chaired by the Director-General of the Police, Francisco Pardo Piqueras, has appointed as director of the autonomous body the retired Chief Commissioner José García Molina.
+The Governing Council of the University Training Centre of the National Police, after a meeting chaired by the Director-General of the Police, Francisco Pardo Piqueras, has appointed retired Chief Commissioner José García Molina as director of the autonomous body.
 García Molina has held the position of deputy general director of Logistics and Innovation since March 2019 and has developed his professional career in different specialties, including training in the National Police.
-The approval of the statutes of the University Center, approved on August 1 by the Council of Ministers, will allow the signing of the corresponding adscription agreement with the University of Salamanca for the beginning of the Degree studies in Police Studies.
+The approval of the statutes of the University Center, approved on August 1 by the Council of Ministers, will allow the signing of the corresponding secondment agreement with the University of Salamanca for the beginning of the Bachelor's Degree in Police Studies.

-Following the establishment of the Governing Council of the National Police Training University Centre, as the superior collegiate governing body, following a meeting chaired by the head of the General Directorate of the Police, Francisco Pardo Piqueras, he appointed Chief Commissioner José García Molina as director of the University Centre.
+After establishing the Governing Council of the University Training Center of the National Police, as a superior collegiate body of government, after a meeting chaired by the head of the General Directorate of the Police Francisco Pardo Piqueras, he has appointed as director of the University Center the main commissioner José García Molina.

-Accredited experience in the field of management
+Proven experience in the field of management

-José García Molina, who joined the National Police in 1984, has held until his retirement the post of assistant general director of Logistics and Innovation since March 2019, has developed his professional career in the specialties of citizen security, information and in the field of training and improvement, having been head of the Training and Improvement Division and director of the National Police School, where the University Training Center of the National Police will have its headquarters.
+José García Molina, who joined the National Police in 1984, has held until his retirement the position of Assistant Director-General for Logistics and Innovation since March 2019, has developed his professional career in the fields of citizen security, information and training and improvement, having been head of the Training and Improvement Division and director of the National Police School, where the University Training Center of the National Police will have its headquarters.

-Digital competences, cybercrime and financial crime
+Digital skills, cybercrime and financial crime

 Latest news